haxroor/UniSight/README.md

 # Unisight

-Unisight is a small project developed in Flutter, primarily aimed at learning the framework.
-The app is in Italian and helps students track their university grades, including both the arithmetic and weighted averages, and visualize their grades' progress through a graph.
+Unisight is a small Flutter project primarily aimed at learning the framework.
+The app, available in Italian, helps students keep track of their university grades, calculate both arithmetic and weighted averages, and visualize their academic progress through a graph.
-This app is a simple, personal project that can be useful for students to stay organized with their academic performance.
+It is a simple, personal project designed to help students stay organized and monitor their academic performance effectively.

 ## Features:
 - Track university grades and calculate arithmetic and weighted averages